-- 1. To activate the freehand tool, press the 4 button on the remote control.
+- To activate the freehand tool, press the 4 button on the remote control.
 A pointing hand appears in the upper left corner of the screen. - 2.
-Press the side of the Enter button (or grasp it between your thumb and finger) to move the hand where you want to begin drawing. - 3.
-Press down in the center of the Enter button and press on one of the edges or move it around to draw.
+Use the Enter button to move the hand where you want to begin drawing. - 3.
+Press down in the center of the Enter button to start your line and then press the edges of the Enter button to move around and draw. - 4.
+To end a line or shape after drawing it, press down in the center of the Enter button.